Central Air Conditioner Prices: Pros, Cons and Free Estimates

 Sizing up your central air conditioner

-There’s a reason you never see flat-rate central AC prices advertised in a Sunday paper alongside weed whackers and plasma screen televisions.
-There are no easy answers when it comes to a new air conditioner cost and countless factors can push the price upward or downward by thousands of dollars.
+There’s a reason you never see flat-rate central AC prices advertised in the Sunday paper alongside weed whackers and televisions.
+There is no easy answer when it comes to the cost of a new air conditioner.
+There are countless factors that can push the price upward or downward by thousands of dollars.

-There are several factors that will directly affect the size of the unit you need, what you’ll be spending up front, and ultimately what you’ll be shelling out from month-to-month.
+There are several features that will directly affect the size of the unit you need, what you’ll be spending up front, and ultimately what you’ll be shelling out month-to-month.
 But that doesn’t tell the whole story.
 These workhorses of home cooling can last two decades, making energy efficiency a key consideration that can save you money long-term.
 The trouble is, higher efficiency means higher initial cost for the unit, so finding the right balance between initial cost and long-term savings can be a challenge.